-The Innovation District is an area of approximately 80 acres between UF's campus and downtown Gainesville that is currently being transformed into an area of high urban density to house and support scientific research and development.
-The Innovation District currently is a mixture of low density office, commercial and residential uses, and includes the former Shands at Alachua General Hospital ("AGH") site.
+The Innovation District is an area of approximately 80 acres between the University of Florida's campus and downtown Gainesville that has been master planned and is being transformed into an area of high urban density to house and support scientific research and development and technology based businesses as well as residential, retail, and hospitality development.
+The Innovation District is currently a mixture of low density office, commercial and residential uses, and includes the former Shands at Alachua General Hospital ("AGH") site.
 The former Shands at AGH hospital was demolished and the entire site is now called Innovation Square.
-UF has constructed a three-story building known as Innovation Hub on the site.
-Innovation District ultimately is projected to be comprised of approximately 3.7 million square feet of lab, business, residential, commercial, and institutional space.
+The University of Florida has constructed a three story building known as Innovation Hub on the site.
+Innovation Square is a research oriented development that forms the nucleus of the Innovation District.
+The Innovation District is projected to be comprised of approximately 3.7 million square feet of lab, business, residential, commercial, and institutional space.